jmarizgit/LTLNODE/README.md

     $ node

-You can now write command or mathematical operations such as follows:
+You can now write commands or mathematical operations such as follows:

 ```javascript
 > 2 + 2